 Think about what makes you different (or better) than your competitors?
 Why would customers choose you over them?
-If your business isn’t distinct enough from those you’re going up against, perhaps it’s time for a change.
-Use this section to inform your value proposition and adjust as needed.
+If your business isn’t distinct enough from those you’re going up against, it may be worthwhile shifting your focus.
+Use this section to inform about your value proposition and adjust as needed.
 It’s tough not to be emotionally attached, but try to view your business objectively here.

 - College educated women, ages 25-40.